eddikim/eddikim.github.io/resume.md

 http://www.linkedin.com/in/ryanreynolds

 <blockquote> I think you have to let go of this idea that you can be precious about everything, and
-let it be the abstract mess that it is." - Ryan Reynolds </blockquote>
+let it be the abstract mess that it is." </blockquote>

 # Summary